Ashley Graham Shades Victoria’s Secret with Photoshopped Angel Wings Picture

 MORE: Katy Perry Reportedly Denied Chinese Visa to Perform at Victoria’s Secret Fashion Show

-Given Graham’s statements, as well as cries from other curvy models (such as a viral woman who created Victoria’s Secret’s model poses), we hope the the brand takes a hint and adopts a serious change for 2018.
+Given Graham’s statements, as well as cries from other curvy models (such as a viral woman who created Victoria’s Secret model poses), we hope the the brand takes a hint and adopts a major change for 2018.